espoirMur/my-blog-gastby/source/_posts/2021-10-17-how-i-break-up-with-pip-and-fall-in-love-with-poetry-my-new-girlfriend.md

-Installing poetry is very straightforward, if you have python installed and `curl` you can easily install it by running :
+Installing poetry is very straightforward, if you have python installed and `curl`{:.language-clojure .highlihgt} you can easily install it by running :